DurgeshTamhane/DurgeshTamhane.github.io/_publications/2022-08-01_jconbuildmat.md

 Unlike conventional destructive or indirect electrochemical methods, this approach enables non-destructive, deterministic, and real-time state-of-health monitoring of sacrificial anodes embedded within concrete systems.

-##Key Findings
+## Key Findings

-High sensitivity: RMSD of EMI spectra detects early and progressive corrosion of zinc sacrificial anodes in mortar and concrete.
+- RMSD of EMI spectra sensitively tracks degradation of zinc sacrificial anodes in mortar and concrete.

-Nonlinear evolution: RMSD increases nonlinearly with impressed current duration, explained by delamination and damping captured in analytical/FE models.
+- RMSD evolution is nonlinear with corrosion time, explained by delamination and damping effects.

-Validation: Experimental observations are consistent with finite element simulations of PZT–anode interaction.
+- Analytical and finite element models agree with experimental observations.

-Advantage over conventional methods: Enables in-situ, non-destructive, real-time monitoring of anode degradation.
+- Provides a non-destructive, real-time method for monitoring anode health in reinforced concrete structures.